rduplain/qwerty.sh/doc/reference.md

 must support TLSv1.2 (2008), which it commonly does.

-The qwerty.sh project provides fully portable shell using commands commonly found on Unix platforms, and makes every effort to provide a simple, clear error message in the event that a dependency is missing.
+The qwerty.sh project provides fully portable shell using commands commonly found on Unix platforms (SUSv4), and makes every effort to provide a simple, clear error message in the event that a dependency is missing.

 ### Using a Checksum